maplibre/maplibre-plugins-android/README.md

 Plugins are single-purpose libraries built on top of the [MapLibre Maps SDK for Android](https://maplibre.org/maplibre-gl-native/android/api/) that you can include in your apps like any other Android dependency.
 A full list of the current plugins is available below.

+We are looking for maintainers for these plugins!
+Please reach out to the Maplibre team and take a look at [the contribution guide](https://github.com/maplibre/maplibre-plugins-android/blob/master/CONTRIBUTING.md).

 ## Available Plugins

 * [**Annotation:** Simplify the way to set and adjust the visual properties of annotations on a map.](https://github.com/maplibre/maplibre-plugins-android/tree/master/plugin-annotation)